govau/content-guide/_punctuation-grammar/ellipses.md

 "
 %}

-Use a space on either side of the ellipsis except when followed by a question mark.
+Use a space on either side of the ellipsis except when it's followed by a question mark.

 {% include guide_example.liquid
   title = "referencing a PDF"